Visualizing Hyperbolic Honeycombs: Three dimensions

-If the left hand side is less than the right, then we instead get a four-dimensional polytope, which as before we view as a tiling of $S^3$, and if the left hand side is greater than the right, then we can tile $\HH^3$~\cite[p.
+If the left hand side is less than the right, then we instead get a four-dimensional polytope, which as before we view as a tiling of $S^3$.
+If the left hand side is greater than the right, then we can tile $\HH^3$~\cite[p.
 157]{Coxeter1954}.
+Note that the dual of a honeycomb will tile the same space because swapping $p$ with $r$ doesn't change the equation.

-Other than the complexity of drawing the figures, and the complexity of the formula, the story in three-dimensions is so far very similar to the story in two-dimensions.
-However, some new features arise in three-dimensions, as we will see in the next sections.
+Other than the complexity of drawing the figures, and the complexity of the formula, the story in three dimensions is so far very similar to the story in two dimensions.
+However, some new features arise in three dimensions, as we will see in the next sections.